-Filtered water bottles have been around for a while now and as we have become more and more aware the devastating effects that single use plastic is doing to our planet, more and more people are switching to using filtered water bottles.
+Filtered water bottles have been around for a while now and as we have become more and more aware of the devastating effects that single-use plastic is doing to our planet, more and more people are switching to using filtered water bottles.

-Disclaimer: In the interest of clarity, I was gifted my very first Water to Go bottle a in 2018 as part of a past campaign to test in exchange for an unbiased honest review since then I have purchased filters and two more water to go bottles at full price.
-This post also contains affiliate links, this does not cost you any but if you do click on the link and make a purchase, I will earn a small commission.
+Disclaimer: In the interest of clarity, I was gifted my very first Water to Go bottle in 2018 as part of a past campaign to test in exchange for an unbiased honest review since then I have purchased filters and two more water to go bottles at full price.
+This post also contains affiliate links, this does not cost you any extra and even contains a discount of 15% for you, but if you do click on the link and make a purchase, I will earn a small commission.
 You can read more in more disclaimer.

 Water to Go Bottles

 Water to Go at present has three types of bottles which I will go into detail about below, but you can purchase any of the Water to Go Bottles and the filters from their website (https://watertogo.eu/) directly and as an added bonus The nice guys at Water to Go are offering all my readers 15% off on every purchase made if you use the code OERT15.

 50CL The Go Bottle